Diabetes in young children

 It can be hard to spot the symptoms of diabetes in young children.
 Symptoms normally develop quickly and include:

-- having a yeast infection (thrush)
+- a yeast infection (thrush) in the mouth or diaper area

 If your child has these symptoms, see your doctor urgently.